eunices/eunices/readme.md

 # Hello!

-👋🏼 My name is Eunice Soh.
-I'm open for work from Aug 2021 upon graduation from a masters research programme at the National University of Singapore.
+👋🏼 I'm Eunice & am open for work from Aug 2021 upon graduation from a masters research programme at the National University of Singapore.

 **I've some knowledge or experience in:**
 💼 Data analysis using R & Python